TheCaringPlace/Email/docs/user-guide/actions-events.md

 3. Update configuration
 4. Click **"Save Changes"**

+{: .note }
-**Note:** Changes apply to future triggers only.
+Changes apply to future triggers only.
 Already-scheduled emails are not affected.

 ### Monitoring Actions